questdb/py-tsbs-benchmark/README.md

 ## Results

-By implementing the Pandas ingestion layer in native code we're now ~20x faster in single-threaded code and ~60x faster in multi-threaded code, including database insert operations.
+By implementing the Pandas ingestion layer in native code, we're now ~20x faster in single-threaded code and ~60x faster in multi-threaded code, including database insert operations.